schoeberl/librelane/docs/source/contributors/updating_tools.md

     for more information on how to learn to do that.
 * An internet connectivity issue
-  * Nix will automatically download derivations it needs from various servers, including but not limited to the Nix Store, Cachix, and GitHub.
+  * Nix will automatically download derivations it needs from various servers, including but not limited to the Nix Store, the FOSSi Foundation Cache, and GitHub.
 If there is a temporarily failure accessing any of them, the build will fail.
 * Memory corruption or other hardware failure
   * Restarting the build should work, build you can also try `nix-shell --cores 1` to limit the stress on your hardware.